History of Mozambique in Timeline

 1994: First Multiparty Elections

-In 1994, Mozambique held its first multiparty elections, marking a move towards a relatively stable presidential republic.
+In 1994, Mozambique held its first multiparty elections and has since remained a relatively stable presidential republic.

-In 1995, Mozambique joined the Commonwealth of Nations, despite never being part of the British Empire, and became a founding member of the Community of Portuguese Language Countries.
+In 1995, Mozambique joined the Commonwealth of Nations, becoming the only member nation that had never been part of the British Empire.

-Beginning in 1998, Mozambique reformed the formal part of the urban water supply sector through the creation of an independent regulatory agency (CRA), an asset-holding company (FIPAG), and a public-private partnership (PPP) with Aguas de Moçambique.
+In 1998, Mozambique reformed the formal part of the urban water supply sector through the creation of CRA, FIPAG, and a PPP with Aguas de Moçambique.

-Since 1998, the United Methodist Church has tripled in size in Mozambique.
-The church has more than 150,000 members in more than 180 congregations of the 24 districts.
+Since 1998, the United Methodist Church in Mozambique has tripled in size.
+There are more than 150,000 members in more than 180 congregations of the 24 districts.

 In December 1999, Mozambique held elections for a second time since the civil war, which were again won by FRELIMO.